Published: 2026-05-04

 The guidance is unambiguous on the principle: no agent should be granted “broad or unrestricted access, especially to sensitive data or critical systems” [1].
 More specifically, the agencies require that access permissions be scoped to the minimum necessary for the specific task the agent is performing, that permissions be revoked or reduced when the agent’s task scope changes, and that agents not be granted standing access to resources they may need only occasionally or contingently.
 The guidance recommends quarterly permission reviews as a baseline governance cadence [4].

 Implementing least-privilege access for agentic systems in practice requires a departure from the convenience-driven approaches common in early enterprise AI deployments.
-Organizations that provisioned initial AI agent integrations with broad permissions to enable rapid prototyping, with the intention of tightening access once use cases stabilized, will find the guidance treats this approach as categorically unacceptable in production environments.
+Many organizations provisioned initial AI agent integrations with broad permissions to enable rapid prototyping, with the intention of tightening access once use cases stabilized.
+The guidance treats this approach as categorically unacceptable in production environments.
 Permission scoping must be addressed before deployment, not as a post-deployment hygiene task, because the window between initial deployment and privilege reduction is precisely when adversaries can exploit excessive access through prompt injection or other attack vectors.
+AARM’s Action Mediation and Policy Engine components allow least-privilege to be enforced not only as a static permission policy but as a runtime evaluation that takes session context, prior actions, and intent alignment into account before each action executes [19].

 Human Oversight and Approval Gates